Enough good reasons to vote for Modi led government in upcoming general elections 2019!

-The recent 10% reservation based on economic situation.
+The recent 10% reservation based on the economic situation.
 It is the first time in Indian history that reservation is given based on the economic situation instead of caste.
 Ideally there should be no reservation but unfortunately, we don’t live in an ideal world.
 Considering the caste-based politics we have in India, the economic-based reservation is the first step towards moving away from draconian caste base reservation.
 It’s a well-known fact that the caste based reservation is mostly exploited by rich and educated backward caste citizens living in urban areas.
 Over the decades the caste-based reservation failed to help economically poor people within SC/ST/OBC section.

 Increase in FDI:

 A great increase in FDI.
 Last year India left China behind in FDI.
 The first time it happened in 20 years.
 In 2018, India saw more than $38 billion of inbound deals compared with China’s $32 billion.
 When all world economies are slowing, the Indian economy is still growing.
 The credit must be given to reforms brought by BJP government.

-As per World Bank report, India jumped rank from 142 to 77 in less than 5 years on ‘Ease of Doing Business’.
+As per the World Bank report, India jumped rank from 142 to 77 in less than 5 years on ‘Ease of Doing Business’.
 This jump has occurred during Modi’s 4 years and a half period and it’s a result of economic reforms.

 Also, as per Smriti Irani India to have its own standards of Apparel size soon.